-White House blasts Marjorie Taylor Greene’s criticism of efforts to aid US families
+Biden’s latest campaign video is a Marjorie Taylor Greene speech

 The White House and Democratic members of Congress called Georgia Republican’s comparison a ‘compliment’

-Although Georgia Republican Rep Marjorie Taylor Greene tried to criticize President Joe Biden by comparing his programs to those of Presidents Franklin Roosevelt and Lyndon Johnson, the White House took it as a compliment.
+When Georgia Republican congresswoman Marjorie Taylor Greene tried to criticise President Joe Biden by comparing his programmes to those of Presidents Franklin Roosevelt and Lyndon Johnson, the White House took it as a compliment.

 “Caught us.
 President Biden is working to make life easier for hardworking families,” the official White House account tweeted.